Open-Source Annotation Tools Compared

 - What are you annotating?
 For text-only NER, Doccano or brat are simple.
 For mixed text/image/audio/video, Potato and Label Studio cover the range.

 - Do you need agent or LLM evaluation?
-This is where Potato is unusual: it reads agent traces in many formats and has purpose-built tools for trajectory, process reward, web-agent, and coding-agent evaluation.
+This is where Potato is unusual: it reads agent traces in many formats and has purpose-built tools for trajectory, process reward, web-agent, coding-agent, multi-agent team, and computer-use/multimodal evaluation.
 Most general tools don't.

 - Budget.
 Potato, Label Studio (core), Doccano, brat, and Argilla are free and open-source; Prodigy and some Label Studio tiers are paid.